enotspe/fortinet-2-elasticsearch/README.md

 3. Logstash Hostname **OPTIONAL**

   Add HOSTNAME="myhostname" to /etc/default/logstash when running logstash as a service

 ```
-echo HOSTNAME=\""$HOSTNAME"\" | tee  -a /etc/default/logstash
+echo HOSTNAME=\""$HOSTNAME"\" | sudo tee  -a /etc/default/logstash
 ```

   It is very useful if you run several logstash instances.

-4. Install tld filter plugin
+4. Install tld filter plugin (You should do it every time you upgrade logstash version as well)
 ```
     cd /usr/share/logstash
     sudo bin/logstash-plugin install logstash-filter-tld